Staying out of Trouble

-Young people aged 13-24 are growing up and becoming adults.
-Everybody makes mistakes along the way.
-Usually this is just part of growing up and is easily solved.
-But sometimes young people get into more serious trouble and suffer problems as a result, like:
+Some people make mistakes along the way while they are growing up and becoming adults.
+Usually this easily solved.
+But sometimes young people suffer problems as a result, like:

 - Missing school or college